Wolvan/poll.horse/README.md

 ## Running your own instance of Poll.Horse
 ### Standalone
 1. Make sure you have [Node](https://www.nodejs.org/) installed.
-2. Download the latest release source code from [the releases page](https://github.com/Wolvan/poll.horse/releases/);
+2. Download the latest release zip from [the releases page](https://github.com/Wolvan/poll.horse/releases/);
 3. Extract the zip file anywhere
-4. Open a shell in in the directory you just extracted to and run `npm i`
+4. Open a shell in in the directory you just extracted to and run `npm i --production --ignore-scripts`
-5. Run `npm run build` to build the project
-6. Start the server with `npm start`
+5. Start the server with `npm start`
-7. List all available options with `npm start -- --help` or use shell options with `npm start -- <options>`
+6. List all available options with `npm start -- --help` or use shell options with `npm start -- <options>`

 ### Docker
 1. Install [Docker](https://www.docker.com/get-started)